olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 *************************

 .. warning::
-    **The Crusher Early Access System will be decommissioned on April 12th, 2024.** The file systems that were available on Crusher are still accessible from the Home server and the Data Transfer Nodes (DTNs), so all your data will remain accessible.
+    **The Crusher Test and Development System will be decommissioned on April 12th, 2024.** The file systems that were available on Crusher are still accessible from the Home server and the Data Transfer Nodes (DTNs), so all your data will remain accessible.
     If you do not have access to other OLCF systems, your project will move to data-only